Advance requests: A deep dive into the issues of the Parliamentary Review

 DWDC’s position on advance requests

-DWDC calls on the government to enact legislation allowing competent adult Canadians to create an advance request for MAID with or without a diagnosis of a grievous and irremediable medical condition.
-This request could include a personal statement describing the circumstances they themselves would consider to be intolerable suffering, but where they find themselves lacking the capacity to communicate this suffering or consent to receive MAID.
+DWDC calls on the government to enact legislation allowing competent adults across the country to create an advance request for MAID with or without a diagnosis of a grievous and irremediable medical condition.
+This request could include a personal statement describing the circumstances they themselves would consider to be intolerable suffering, and instructing their loved ones, Substitute Decision-Maker, and clinician to abide by their request at a time when they may have lost the capacity to communicate this suffering or consent to receive MAID.

-Canadians have made it clear they want advance requests.
-We know through a 2022 Ipsos poll that 85% of Canadians support advance requests for those with a grievous and irremediable condition and 77% support advance requests even if no grievous or irremediable condition exists.
+Individuals have made it clear they want advance requests.
+We know through a 2023 Ipsos poll that 82% of people across Canada support advance requests for those with a grievous and irremediable condition and 72% support advance requests even if no grievous or irremediable condition exists.

 Insight from an expert